saintzaw/tp/docs/UserGuide.md

 ### 5.5 Tracking Graduation Progress
 #### 5.5.1 Tracking the Completion of Each Module Type: `track`
 **Function**

-Tracks how many modular credits of a [module type](#8-glossary) you have completed and Modganiser will list out all the modules that you have completed under that [module type](#8-glossary) and how many more modular credits you need before you meet the requirements for it.
+When you want to know how far away you are from completing your graduation requirements, you can use this command to tracks how many modular credits of a [module type](#8-glossary) you have completed.
+Modganiser will list out all the modules that you have completed under that [module type](#8-glossary) and how many more modular credits you need before you meet the requirements for it.

 |  [Parameter](#8-glossary)  |                   Description                    |        Accepted Inputs        |
 |:-----------:|:------------------------------------------------:|:-----------------------------:|